0xddom/atpr/README.md

     cd <the project path>
     nuget restore
     xbuild /p:Configuration=<Debug or Release> ATPR.sln

+It is recommendable to install Radare2 (from GIT) to identify strings in non supported files/ plain text files.

 ## Windows
 Install Xamarin Studio and the c# toolchain